maxime-tournier/maxime-tournier.github.com/notes/quaternions.md

 The injectivity radius is $$2\pi$$, but we start getting the same rotations after $$\pi$$.
-The logarithm is the inverse operation, defined inside the injectivity radius.
-Since both $$q$$ and $$-q$$ represent the same rotation, it is common to *flip* the quaternion prior to computing the logarithm as follows:
+The logarithm is the inverse operation, defined inside the injectivity radius:

 $$ \log q = \theta n $$